UniversityOfGdanskProjects/RateMovie-App/README.md

 In /frontend/.env TMDB_API_KEY is not declared.
 If you want to be able to add movies from TMDB you can get the api key here https://www.themoviedb.org/settings/api.

 ## Keycloak
-Keycloak runs on port 8080.
-To access keycloak admin console to sign in using username "admin" and password "Haslo123!!!"/
+Keycloak container runs on port 8080.
+To access it's admin console log in using username "admin" and password "Haslo123!!!".